sekkit/Verse.NET/README.md

 # To Warcraft 3 fans:
-OpenCraft is not Warcraft III, but for those who's been waiting for Warcraft IV for many years, this project is aimed at making Next Generation RTS games, learning from Blizzard's design.
+OpenCraft is not Warcraft III, but for those who's been waiting for Warcraft IV for many years, this project is for you.
+To make Next Generation RTS games while learning from Blizzard's design.

 Fenix is part of OpenCraft project, it is a distributed server designed for https://github.com/sekkit/OpenCraft